Britney Spears Cycles Around In Sports Bra And Short Shorts

 Superstar Britney Spears enjoyed a bike ride through her neighborhood today, and she shared a beautiful video of herself pedaling in the idyllic setting to Instagram.
 The singer’s 22.8 million followers on the popular social media platform responded immediately to the new post.

 In the clip, the “I U Seek Amy” singer rode a white bicycle through her neighborhood.
-Spears wore a black sports bra white light-colored piping, and she paired it with tiny red plaid shorts.
-She pulled her long blonde locks back in a high ponytail for the exercise.
+Spears wore a black sports bra with light-colored piping, and she paired it with tiny red plaid shorts.
+She pulled her long blond locks back in a high ponytail for the exercise.
 Red tennis shoes finished off the casual afternoon look.
-The outfit showed off Spears’s toned and fit back.
+The outfit showed off Spears’ toned and fit back.
 The workout outfit also revealed that she has Dimples of Venus on her lower back.

 As Britney cycled, somebody followed along behind her in a golf cart type vehicle and shot the video of her excursion.
 In the caption, Spears exclaimed over how much fun she had riding her bike in her neighborhood.
 She even joyfully wrote, “wheeeee.”
 During the action, at one point, the singer reached down and picked a wedgie out of her backside.